Leslie-C/SF-seq_QAA/SF-seq_QAA.md

 1. Using ```FastQC``` on Talapas, produce plots of quality score distributions for forward and reverse reads.
 Also, produce plots of the per-base N content, and comment on whether or not they are consistent with the quality score plots.

-2. Run your quality score plotting script from the index hopping assignment.
+2. Review the results from your quality score plotting script (Demultiplexing assignment from Bi 622).
 Describe how the ```FastQC``` quality score distribution plots compare to your own.
 If different, propose an explanation.
 Also, does the runtime differ?
 If so, why?

 ### Part 2 – Adaptor trimming comparison